Free Connecticut Background Check Online (Includes Criminal Records)

 Police reports become public record once a case has been disposed of in court and can be requested by the public at the local police department.

-For example, the Hartford Police Department maintains online arrest logs showing incident response in the city limits, and how to find recent arrests or how to find out if someone is in police custody.
+For instance, the Hartford Police Department maintains online arrest logs showing incident response in the city limits, and guidance on ways to find recent arrests or to find out if someone is in police custody.

-Until the required waiting period to expunge the record has passed, these matters can show up on a background check.5
+Until the required waiting period to expunge the record has passed, arrests without conviction can show up on a background check report.5

 Pre-trial detention centers, known as jails, are maintained by the Department of Corrections, and inmate searches are conducted for pre-trial confinement the same as for sentenced offenders as outlined above.